Aegislock/TensorRT-Quantization-/README.md

 # Tensorrt-int8-quantization-pipline
-a simple pipline of int8 quantization based on tensorrt.
+a simple pipline of int8 quantization based on tensorrt. adapted from xuanandsix [classification](#classification) [detection](#detection)
-[classification](#classification) [detection](#detection)

 ## Example for classification <a name="classification"></a>